idosch/linux/Documentation/networking/ethtool-netlink.rst

 LINKSTATE_GET
 =============

 Requests link state information.
-At the moment, only link up/down flag (as provided by ``ETHTOOL_GLINK`` ioctl command) is provided but some future extensions are planned (e.g. link down reason).
+Link up/down flag (as provided by ``ETHTOOL_GLINK`` ioctl command) is provided.
+Optionally, extended state might be provided as well.
+In general, extended state describes reasons for why a port is down, or why it operates in some non-obvious mode.
 This request does not have any attributes.

 Request contents: